-PANDEMIC AND NATURE

-In the early days of lockdowns, the idea that nature was "getting a break" was quickly disproven, as Conservation International researchers uncovered.

-POACHING ON THE RISE

-After the pandemic hit, Conservation International field offices tional identified legal rollbacks to the pandemic hit, Conservation went on alert, carefully following the situation in our project sites key threat during the pandemic, thored a landmark study in the around the world.
-What they launching a website to track such journal Science showing that found: Poaching and deforestation increased after COVID-19 restrictions went into effect, with al in Scientific American. bushmeat and ivory poaching incidents becoming more frequent FISHERIES DEVASTATED in Africa, while Amazonian defor- A Conservation International insights in this paper were widely estation in Brazil reached a nine- study analyzed the extent of cited and have since became a year high.
-Evidence suggests that damage to small-scale fish- foundational component of panthat the majority of these activi- eries - the coastal and non-in- demic prevention and recovery ties were enabled by weakened dustrial fishing enterprises that initiatives for the U.S. Congress, enforcement efforts that people make up more than 90 percent the Biden administration and Euperation, others by profit.
+PANDEMIC AND NATURE In the early days of lockdowns, the idea that nature was "getting a break" was guickly disproven, as Conservation International researchers uncovered.
+POACHING ON THE RISE After the pandemic hit, Conservation International field offices tional identified legal rollbacks to the pandemic hit, Conservation went on alert, carefully following found: Poaching and deforestation increased after COVID-19 restrictions went into effect, with al in Scientific American. bushmeat and ivory poaching incidents becoming more frequent FISHERIES DEVASTATED peration, others by profit.
+PROTECTED AREAS IN PERIL Similarly, Conservation Interna- Then in July, mere months after environmental protections as a International scientists co-authe situation in our project sites key threat during the pandemic, thored a landmark study in the around the world.
+What they launching a website to track such journal Science showing that rollbacks and putting the issue on society could prevent future policymakers' radars in an editori- pandemics through nature conin Africa, while Amazonian defor- A Conservation International insights in this paper were widely estation in Brazil reached a nine-study analyzed the extent of cited and have since became a year high.
+Evidence suggests that damage to small-scale fish- foundational component of panthat the majority of these activi- eries - the coastal and non-in- demic prevention and recovery ties were enabled by weakened dustrial fishing enterprises that initiatives for the U.S. Congress, enforcement efforts that people make up more than 90 percent the Biden administration and Euexploited - some driven by des- of the global fishing industry - ropean policymakers. and what must be done to bring them back. servation for a small fraction of the many trillions of dollars that COVID-19 will cost humanity.
+The AN OUNCE OF PREVENTION Good news from the world's greenest country In March, Suriname passed on environmental protection law, the first such law in its history.
+Such a law is crucial not just for the Country but for humanity - some 91 percent of the South American country is covered in tropical forest.
+Conservation International was actively engaged in this process for five years.
+The low establishes institutional and policy frameworks for environmental protection, while introducing vital concepts such as mandatory environmental impact assessments for all industrial and extractive activities.